RasaNovum/Ender_Sender/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 Before Reporting Bug:
-- Make sure this issue does not occur without the Timber Frames mod loaded.
+- Make sure this issue does not occur without Ender Siphon (Working Name) mod loaded.
 - Make sure your report is not a duplicate of another issue.
 - Make sure your report is not a question, if you have a question contact us either on the CurseForge page or our provided socials.